 Advancing to candidacy

-Next, is candidacy, which is the combination of: qualification, fulfilling your cognate course requirement (at least 3 credits, approved by advisor), completing your Responsible Conduct of Research and Scholarship (RCRS) Training, and completing your CSE Candidacy Checklist (signed by advisor and submitted to email@example.com).
+Next, is candidacy, which is the combination of: qualification, fulfilling your cognate course requirement (at least 3 credits, approved by advisor), completing your Responsible Conduct of Research and Scholarship (RCRS) Training, and completing your CSE Candidacy Checklist (signed by advisor and submitted to the Graduate Programs Office).
 Once you do this, you are a PhD candidate!

 In case you have additional questions, concerns, or need further clarifications on the above requirements, please contact your advisor or the CSE Graduate Programs Office.